SPATIAL-Lab/CombinedDynamicHOModel/readme.txt

 Code for the combined dynamic model by Magozzi et al. In review to predict local among-individual HO isotopic variance.
 Data files needed to run the scripts can be found at: https://www.dropbox.com/sh/z57sa9ezengplpf/AADKI2F46K1fM-ksjLyL5DxEa?dl=0

 Users should download the content of the github repository to their local machine and place in a directory.
 They should then download the data folder into the same directory that has the 'code' folder.
-Prior to run the scripts they should create the 'ouput' and 'figures' folders where intermediate & final outputs and figures will be saved, respectively.
+Prior to run the scripts they should create the 'ouput' and 'figures' folders (and subfolders) where intermediate & final outputs and figures will be saved, respectively.

 Simulated data used in the paper can be found at: https://www.dropbox.com/sh/u1chiwsr8hvurxb/AAD-ovOZhdHYHeBKnntbZOZma?dl=0